-Survey of British Literature (3 units)
+LIT 310 Survey of British Literature

-Prerequisite(s): ENGL101 & LIT101
+Prerequisite(s): ENGL101 w/C or higher & LIT101

 Survey of significant works and authors in British literature.
 Explores major writers, periods, literary movements, and genres in relationship to the sociohistorical circumstances of their production.